AdobeDocs/experience-manager-learn.pt-BR/help/foundation/development/install-third-party-artifacts.md

 ### Adicionar o jar ao módulo `all`

-A primeira etapa é adicionar o `my-example-jar` ao módulo `all` do projeto WKND AEM.
+A primeira etapa é adicionar `my-example-jar` ao módulo `all` do projeto WKND do AEM.

 - Baixe e extraia o arquivo [my-example-jar.zip](./assets/install-third-party-articafcts/my-example-jar.zip).

-- No módulo `all` do projeto WKND AEM, crie a estrutura de diretório `all/resource/jar`.
+- No módulo `all` do projeto WKND do AEM, crie a estrutura de diretório `all/resource/jar`.

 - Copie o arquivo `my-example-jar-1.0-SNAPSHOT.jar` do diretório `target` extraído para o diretório `all/resource/jar` acima.